amooseinaroom/moed/README.md

   - multi window?
 - better scroll

+# usage

+You can launch the editor in the command line to specify what relative files and directories you want to be loaded at start.
+This will load all files inside directories without recursion.

+If you don't give any arguments via command line, the editor does not load any files at start.

+Some examples:
+- For instance if you want to load all files in the current directory do:
+`moed.exe .`
+- If you want to load all files in the current directory and the sub directory `source`:
+`moed.exe . source`
+- If you want to load all files in the current directory, the sub directory `source` and the specific file `molib\source\mo_string.h`
+`moed.exe . source molib\source\mo_string.h`

 # key bindings

 The editor automatically inserts and removes tabs when adding or removing lines and tries to remove trailing spaces.

 - ctrl+S : save active buffer
+- ctrl+shift+P : reload active buffer
 - ctrl+P : toggle file open mode
   - down : select next item
   - up : select previous item